markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 17 files with 2,421 lines of code that haven’t been ported, so there is still a bit more to go.
+There are 15 files with 1,963 lines of code that haven’t been ported, so there is still a bit more to go.

 ## Changelog

+### 20 October 2020

+- Port `PageParameterParser` from `PageParameterParser.java`
+- Fix panic when generating image output

 ### 19 October 2020